futape/gustav/Private-API:-GustavBase.md

 Makes an array to contain only one occurrence of a string.

 The strings are compared case-insensitively and only the first occurrence of a string is kept (in its original case).
+The returned array's keys aren't preserved.
+The array is reindexed using numeric keys.

 <dl>
     <dt><code>$strings</code></dt>